chalamphong/crea-train-route/README.md

 #### RouteParser

-Routeparser takes in a String or Buffer representing a Route CSV File content and converts to a usable route format.
+Routeparser takes in a String or Buffer representing a Route CSV file content and converts to a usable route format.

 #### ShumMaps